-Louisa Gaylord believes in expanding horizons and learning – anything that broadens our minds beyond the here and now, allowing us to learn from the past and innovate for the future.
+I believe in the importance of expanding our horizons and learning – anything that broadens our minds beyond the here and now, allowing us to learn from the past and innovate for the future.
 I’m curious how technology will shape the future of marketing and communication.